VR Lab has developed a VR application for Windpark Nijmegen-Betuwe where the user gets virtual access to a wind turbine, acting as a turbine mechanic.

 We built an application in which the user acts as a wind turbine mechanic.
 They enter the wind turbine where they check the control panel, climb up to change a fuse and change the light on the roof of the turbine.
 This way the audience can get a more in-depth knowledge about the inner workings of wind turbines, without actually having to climb up a real one.

-We collaborated with CG designer Juriën van Beek for the modelling and graphic design and with dfab for the development of several plugins for Unreal.
-Al other work, including creative concept, concept design and programming, has been done by VR Lab.
+We collaborated with with dfab for the development of several plugins for Unreal.
+Al other work, including creative concept, modelling, graphic design, concept design and programming, has been done by VR Lab.

 Now that the energy transition has gained momentum, more and more wind turbines will pop up in our landscape.
 Energy cooperatives owned by citizens are becoming more common too.
 However, there is still a lot of protest against having a wind turbine nearby, often fuelled by misconceptions.
 With this application, developers of wind turbine parks can show everyone the facts about the wind turbine and create more understanding and knowledge about these power generators of the future.